-The purpose of this policy is to set out a high-level overview of the Investment Funds' approach to managing Environmental, Social and Governance (ESG) issues within its investment portfolio, helping ensure that ESG risks and opportunities are adequately considered and managed as an integral part of the Investment Funds' investment process.
+The purpose of this policy is to set out a high-level overview of Aware Super's approach to managing Environmental, Social and Governance (ESG) issues within its investment portfolio, helping ensure that ESG risks and opportunities are adequately considered and managed as an integral part of Aware Super's investment process.

-Our approach, known as responsible ownership, applies to all of the Investment Funds.
-However, the way it applies to each Investment Fund can vary depending on the asset class(es) and investment style of the Fund's investments.
-For some Investment Funds, only some aspects may apply.
+Our approach, known as responsible ownership, applies to all our investment options.
+However, the way it applies to each investment option can vary depending on the asset class(es) and investment style of the option's investments.
+For some investment options, only some aspects may apply.